 Applies to: Scarlett 3rd Gen Units compatible with Focusrite Control 3.0 (4i4, 8i6, 18i8, 18i20)

-On the supported Scarlett 3rd gens we have included a new feature, Loopback.
+On supported Scarlett 3rd gens we have included Loopback.
 Focusrite Control’s Loopback feature lets you record other audio sources from within your computer (e.g., the audio output from a web browser).
 Loopback uses the Scarlett’s 'virtual' inputs, which have no physical connectors on the hardware interface itself but may be selected in the DAW as signal sources for recording in the same way as any other.